parallelvirtualcluster/pvc/docs/about.md

 * acting as cluster network gateways, DHCP, and DNS servers.
 * acting as provisioning servers for nodes and VMs.

 A single coordinator elects itself "primary" to perform this duty at startup, and passes it off on shutdown; this can be modified manually by the administrator.
 The primary coordinator handles provisioning and cluster network functionality (gateway, DHCP, DNS) for the whole cluster, which the "secondary" coordinators can take over automatically if needed.
-While this architecture can suffer from tromboning when there is a larger inter-network traffic flow, it preserves a consistent and simple layer-2 model inside each client network for administrative simplicity.
+While this architecture can suffer from tromboning when there is a large inter-network traffic flow, it preserves a consistent and simple layer-2 model inside each client network for administrative simplicity.

 New nodes can be added dynamically; once running, the cluster supports the PXE booting of additional hypervisors which are then self-configured and added to the cluster via the provisioning framework.
 This framework also allows for the quick deployment of VMs based off Ceph-stored images and templates.